Note that this page refers to the new textual SCCharts syntax (SCTX). See Converting Legacy Models (sct) on how to convert legacy files.

 Transitions connect states.
 There are different kinds of Transitions, but we will restrict ourselves to the two basic types for now.
 (See below for more complex transitions.)

-They can be guarded by a trigger that determines when this transition is enabled and they can have effects that are executed whenever this transition becomes active.
+They can be guarded by a trigger that determines when this transition is enabled and they can have one or more effects that are executed whenever this transition becomes active.

 The exact syntax is as follows: